 It is recommended that you enable TLS whenever you connect to a server that is configured to support it.
 TLS encryption protects data and credentials when they are transferred over the network, and provides stronger security than authentication alone.
-For detailed configuration instructions, see Creating a Data Source Name on Windows on page 9 or Configuring TLS Verification on a Non-Windows Machine on page 32.
+For detailed configuration instructions, see Creating a Data Source Name in Windows or Configuring TLS Verification in a Non-Windows Machine.